MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/smbv1-not-installed-by-default-in-windows.md

 #### Windows Server best practices analyzer messaging

-Windows Server 2012 and later server operation systems contain a best practice analyzer (BPA) for file servers.
+Windows Server 2012 and later server operation systems contain a best practices analyzer (BPA) for file servers.
 If you have followed the correct online guidance to uninstall SMB1, running this BPA will return a contradictory warning message:

     ResultNumber : 52
     ResultId     : 2710698646